 GEM isn’t a brand name, nor is it a company name.
-GEM is an acronym for a ternary blend (a blend of three components) of gasoline, ethanol, and methanol that is iso-st. I literally stumbled onto this paper published by a professor named James Turner from the University of Bath in the UK titled GEM Ternary Blends: Testing Iso-Stoichiometric mixtures of Gasoline, Ethanol and Methanol in a Production Flex-Fuel Vehicle Fitted with a Physical Alcohol Sensor – in it, Turner describes creating new iso-stoichiometric blends that keep E85’s air-fuel ratio (AFR) but replaces ethanol with methanol and a higher percentage of gasoline in order to keep the stoichiometric ratio of the blend right around .9.76:1.
+GEM is an acronym for a ternary blend (a blend of three components) of gasoline, ethanol, and methanol that is isostoichiometric with E85 – meaning it has the same AFR.
+I literally stumbled onto this paper published by a professor named James Turner from the University of Bath in the UK titled GEM Ternary Blends: Testing Iso-Stoichiometric mixtures of Gasoline, Ethanol and Methanol in a Production Flex-Fuel Vehicle Fitted with a Physical Alcohol Sensor – in it, Turner describes creating new iso-stoichiometric blends but replaces ethanol with methanol and a higher percentage of gasoline in order to keep the stoichiometric ratio of the blend right around 9.76:1.

 Going further, the paper goes on to explain a few things:

 - You can theoretically run up to 57% methanol blended with ethanol and gas while still maintaining an E85 AFR.